Artemis Osopure Grain Free Limited Ingredient Formula Dog Food receives the Advisor’s mid-tier rating of 3 stars.

 And a fat-to-protein ratio of about 58%.

-When you consider the protein-boosting effect of the garbanzo beans, peas and flaxseed, this looks like the profile of a kibble containing a moderate amount of meat.
+When you consider the protein-boosting effect of the garbanzo beans, peas, lentils, pea flour and flaxseed, this looks like the profile of a kibble containing a moderate amount of meat.

-Artemis Osopure Grain Free is a plant-based dry dog food using a moderate amount of salmon or duck meals as its main sources of animal protein, thus earning the brand 3.5 stars.
+Artemis Osopure Grain Free Limited Ingredient Formula is a dry dog food using a moderate amount of named meat meals as its main source of animal protein, thus earning the brand 3 stars.

 Please note certain recipes are sometimes given a higher or lower rating based upon our estimate of their total meat content and (when appropriate) their fat-to-protein ratios.